TartanLlama/tartanllama.github.io/_posts/2017-07-26-writing-a-linux-debugger-variables.md

                 }
 {% endhighlight %}

-As you can see I've simply printed out the value without interpreting it based on the type of the variable.
+As you can see I've printed out the value without interpreting it based on the type of the variable.
 Hopefully from this code you can see how you could support writing variables, or searching for variables with a given name.

 Finally we can add this to our command parser: